 Fans in a Row Lacy Shawl– Free Crochet Pattern

 This page contains affiliate links

-Mypicot.com has changed it’s website, you can find and download the PDF here now http://www.mypicot.com/2001.html
+Mypicot.com has changed it’s website, you can find and download the PDF for the crochet stitch here now http://www.mypicot.com/2001.html

 Please feel free to watch and follow along to learn how to work a graph pattern.

 This stitch is done in multiples of 16 + 2, so you ch in multiples of 16 until you reach your desired length, then add 2 stitches.

 This shawl is 55 by 27 ½ inches (140 by 70 centimeters) so if you want to make it larger or smaller then work in multiples of 16.